geomatics-io/ObjectListView/cs/trunk/docs/index.rst

 Future directions
 -----------------

-v2.6 will also move towards using `IEnumerable` whenever possible.
+v2.8 will also move towards using `IEnumerable` whenever possible.
 `SelectedObjects`, `CheckedObjects`, `AddObjects()`, `InsertObjects()` `RefreshObjects()`, `RemoveObjects()`, and `CopyObjectsToClipboard()` will all be changed to use `IEnumerable`.
 This is with a view to using LINQ in future versions.

-It will probably add a data bindable `TreeListView`.

 v3.0 will be a big change.
 Until now, each version has strove to maintain strict backwards compatibility. v3.0 will not have this as a strict goal.
 It will be backwards compatible where possible, but will drop properties, events and methods where they do not fit within the new scheme.
 In particular, features that were a moment of design weakness (I'm looking at you *AlwaysGroupByColumn* and your friends) will disappear.

-* Support for .NET 2.0 will be dropped. .NET 3.5 will become the minimum.
+* Support for .NET 2.0 will be dropped. .NET 4.0 will become the minimum.

 * Most delegates will be replaced by events (events are actually faster than delegates).